magento/knowledge-base/src/announcements/adobe-commerce-announcements/mysql-catalog-search-engine-will-be-removed-in-magento-2.4.0.md

 </tr>
 <tr>
 <td class="wysiwyg-text-align-center" style="width: 133px;">Elasticsearch (with no version listed)</td>
 <td style="width: 478.2px;">You are using Elasticsearch 2 and must update to Elasticsearch 7 (preferred) or 6.
-See <a href="https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html#es-upgrade6">Upgrading Elasticsearch</a> and <a href="https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/configure-magento.html">Configure Adobe Commerce to use Elasticsearch</a> in our developer documentation for details.</td>
+See <a href="https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html#es-upgrade6">Upgrading Elasticsearch</a> and <a href="https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/configure-magento.html">Configure Commerce to use Elasticsearch</a> in our developer documentation for details.</td>
 </tr>
 <tr>
 <td class="wysiwyg-text-align-center" style="width: 133px;">Elasticsearch 5</td>